ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ~~~~~~~~~~

 If the client wishes to update this information in the future, it sends a POST
-request with updated information to the account URI.
+request with updated information to the account URL.
 The server MUST ignore any
 updates to "order" fields or any other fields it does not
 recognize.